Younes-Charfaoui/JavaFX-Bundle/README.md

 ## Getting Started

-Follow this instructions to start using the library in your JavaFX projects.
+Follow these instructions to start using the library in your JavaFX projects.

 ### Prerequisites